swxben/crispin/README.md

 Install the engine via [NuGet](http://nuget.org/packages/swxben.reporting), either in Visual Studio (right-click project, Manage NuGet Packages, search for `swxen.reporting`) or via the package manager console using `Install-Package swxben.reporting`.

 There is also a [Razor example package](http://nuget.org/packages/swxben.reporting.razor) which includes `swxben.reporting` and some examples to get started.
+A [swxben.reporting.System.Web package](http://nuget.org/packages/swxben.reporting.System.Web) is used to replace basic Razor features found via `System.Web` such as automatic HTML encoding and `Html.Raw()` that aren't found in Razor Generator's template library without having to depend on `System.Web`.

 ## Usage